-- Notifying the chapter!
-All members should know what COB is and how the process works.
-The chapter can contribute and help the director with executing COB.
-There should be transparency with COB efforts between EVC and the chapter. - Setting realistic goals for how many women to pledge each semester, taking into consideration Quota/Total. - Educating the chapter on the importance of informal recruitment/COB, which - o Strengthens the chapter. - o Keeps the fraternity/sorority system healthy. - Brings additional members to fill leadership positions and share responsibilities. - o Is more relaxed than primary recruitment. - o Requires effort by the whole chapter to be successful. - Keeping track of the potential members and who is recruiting them.
-Pro Tip: Reward your members with small treats/gifts for providing names and doing a good job of recruiting.
+- Setting realistic goals for how many women to pledge each semester, taking into consideration Quota/Total. - Educating the chapter on the importance of informal recruitment/COB, which - o Strengthens the chapter. - o Keeps the fraternity/sorority system healthy. - Brings additional members to fill leadership positions and share responsibilities. - o Is more relaxed than primary recruitment. - o Requires effort by the whole chapter to be successful. - Keeping track of the potential members and who is recruiting them.
+Reward your members with small treats/gifts for providing names and doing a good job of recruiting.
 Keep expenses within your budget.
 Remember that a little recognition goes a long way! - Being positive and upbeat, creative thinkers.
 Trying new things can bring success in COB!

-Preparing for COB Names List
+Preparing for COB

+Names List

 During RPW 1, your chapter should facilitate a names list activity.
 A names list is a list of contact information for women on your campus not currently affiliated with a chapter in the sorority community.
-The director of continuous recruitment should keep record of the names collected during that time.
+The director of continuous recruitment and retention should keep record of the names collected during that time.
 Should the chapter need to participate in COB, you can always facilitate a names list activity during a chapter meeting or new member meeting to gather more names as the year as progressed.
 This names list should be utilized by EVC to invite women to COB events.
-It is recommended to always have a running names list; in case you unexpectedly fall below Total.
+It is recommended to always have a running names list; in case you unexpectedly fall below total.